noppoMan/SwiftCoro/README.md

 # SwiftCoro

-A tiny coroutine library for Swift
+A tiny coroutine implementation for Swift

 ## Installation
 ```swift